llvm/llvm-project/llvm/docs/LangRef.rst

 Globals with ``toc-data`` attribute set are stored in TOC of XCOFF.
 Their alignments are not larger than that of a TOC entry.
-Optimizations should not increase their alignments to prevent TOC overflow.
+Optimizations should not increase their alignments to mitigate TOC overflow.

 Syntax::